 Since SaaS is centered around software, a great development team is indispensable.
 Development focuses on keeping the software running properly, providing regular updates, and thinking of ways to improve the software and user experience.
 Most SaaS companies provide a software solution ‘off the shelf’.
 There might be different options based on company size, industry or preference, but the solution is being bought as is.
 Development teams within SaaS companies are working on improving and updating the software for all users, therefore custom work is rarely part of the deal.
 The upside is that with the development team continuously working to stay on top of trends, every feature on the platform is up to date, ensuring that customers always have a cutting edge software solution.

 What doesn’t a SaaS company do?

 A SaaS company usually offers one or more ‘off the shelf’ software solutions.
-This means custom work is not included, or is considered an added service.
-Here at Presspage, whenever a new client signs up, our Customer Success team is devoted to getting the newsroom up and running within the style of the client’s company website and using all the features the client needs.
-This means we will create a newsroom template (or design layer) based on the live website of the client, we style the modules according to the look & feel of the corporate website, and help set up the layout of the newsroom.
-What our clients find really useful, is that they are able to customize the platform themselves by simply turning modules on and off.
+This means custom work is not included or is considered an added service.
+Here at PressPage, whenever a new client signs up, our Customer Success team is devoted to getting the newsroom up and running within the style of the client’s company website and using all the features the client needs.
+This means we will create a newsroom template (or design layer) based on the live website of the client, we style the modules according to the look & feel of the corporate website and help set up the layout of the newsroom.
+What our clients find really useful, is that they are able to customize the platform themselves by simply turning modules on and off – no coding knowledge needed.